spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 A src/main/resources/logback.xml file is included in the application maven module to share application logs to docker console.

-To make use of this add the --tty option when starting the container:
+To make use of this add the --tty option when starting the container :

 ```shell
 $ docker run --tty --detach --hostname=A.example.com --network-alias=A.example.com --name=A.ef-2node-ansible-app --network=example.com --env=NODENAME=A.ef-2node-ansible-app docker/ef-2node-ansible-app:1.0.0